Thermionix/thermionix.github.com/_posts/2014-05-21-enhanceio.md

 ---
 {% include JB/setup %}

-I've recently setup <a href="https://github.com/stec-inc/EnhanceIO">enhanceIO</a> on my [Arch HTPC Steambox](http://thermionix.tumblr.com/post/69854256212/arch-linux-steambox)
+I've been experimenting with <a href="https://github.com/stec-inc/EnhanceIO">enhanceIO</a>

 EnhanceIO uses SSDs as cache devices for traditional rotating hard disk drives to help speed up workloads on the larger slower drive.